Quick Facts

 Founded

 Established by the N.C.
 General Assembly in 1963, the North Carolina School of the Arts opened in Winston-Salem in 1965 as America’s first public arts conservatory.
-The school became part of the University of North Carolina system in 1972.
+The school became part of the University of North Carolina System in 1972.
+In 2008, the school changed its name to the University of North Carolina School of the Arts.

 Mission